Concepts

 Admission

 The process of admitting a Workload to start (Pods to be created).
-A Workload is admitted by a ClusterQueue according to the available resources and gets resource flavors assigned for each requested resource.
+A Workload is admitted when it has a Quota Reservation and all its AdmissionCheckStates are Ready.

 Cohort